 Another impression of workhouse life is provided by an 1898 feature in the Gazette:

 There are 326 inmates within the Workhouse walls, made up of old men and women; young men and women, and boys and girls.
 One hundred lie on the sick beds of the Infirmary; 72 are imbeciles or idiots, of whom 48 are females; 29 are boys, and 24 are girls, with five infants under two years of age.
 There are fathers and mothers here; grandfathers and grandmothers, and even great grandfathers and great grandmothers.

 A major expansion of the site to the north-east of the workhouse began in 1912 with the opening of a new infirmary to the north-east of the workhouse.

 The workhouse later became Moorland House Public Assistance Institution, and then Rossendale General Hospital which finally closed in 2010.

-By the 1920s, the Haslingen Union had established children's cottage homes known as Moorland Cottages on Sandown Road, Haslingden.
-The hoes could accommodate up to 40 children.
-The proerty is now in private residential use.
+By the 1920s, the Haslingden Union had established children's cottage homes known as Moorland Cottages on Sandown Road, Haslingden.
+The homes could accommodate up to 40 children.
+The property is now in private residential use.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.